farooqyousuf/hobsons_exercise/README.md

 for use on Coderbyte

 ## Instructions for using this project template
+1. cd to the repository on your local machine
+2. In a Termainl or CLI execute 'npm run start'
+3. Once Cypress is running, find the test titled '_farooq_yousuf_hobsons_project.spec.js'
-1. Excute _farooq_yousuf_hobsons_project.spec.js via Cypress to run all the tests.
+4. Click on '_farooq_yousuf_hobsons_project.spec.js' in Cypress to run the tests.